 2015 Competition Now Open

-The Investor Responsibility Research Center Institute (IRRCi) is pleased to sponsor the third annual competition for research that examines the interaction of the real economy with investment theory.
+We are pleased to kick off the fourth annual IRRCi Research Award competition seeking innovative research that examines the interaction between the real economy and investment theory.

 Why the Award?

-Simultaneously, the growing importance of the private sector relative to the public sector in the real economy has increased scrutiny of private sector behavior and economic activity, leading to the rise of a ‘responsible investing’ movement.
-Yet, a significant focus of that scrutiny is normative.
-That is, the private sector entity ‘should’ act in a certain manner with minimal attention on portfolio and investment theory.
+Meanwhile, the increasing importance of the private sector relative to the public sector in the real economy has increased scrutiny of private sector behavior and economic activity.
+This has led to the rise of a responsible investing movement.2 However, a significant focus of that scrutiny, though certainly not all, is explicitly or implicitly normative (i.e. a private sector entity "should" act in a certain manner) and pays minimal attention to portfolio and investment theory.

-Thus, the IRRC Institute Research Award encourages new research that integrates analysis of private sector behavior with investment theory.
+The IRRC Institute Research Award seeks to encourage thought leadership that integrates analysis of private sector behavior with investment theory.
 Because the judges seek to allow for a broad interpretation of this research goal, the award does not require specific areas such as specific asset classes or a requirement to study specific real economy issues.

 1$10,000 is awarded for each winning paper.
 If there are multiple authors, the award will be divided evenly between each author.
 Each award recipient is fully responsible for all applicable taxes.

 2Responsible investment, for this purpose, includes various rubrics across both the financial and real economies, such as socially responsible investing, corporate social responsibility and sustainability.